The Form block allows you to add a Jetpack-powered contact form to your posts or pages.

 The IP address is included as an abuse prevention measure.
 And for sites using Akismet, it is required to provide proper spam defense.

-We track when and by which user the feature is activated and deactivated.
+We track when and by which user the feature is activated and deactivated and when CSVs or Google Sheets are exported from the Feedback forms page.

-We sync a single option that identifies whether or not the feature is activated.
+We sync a single option that identifies whether the feature is activated.

 We sync post and post-meta data associated with a user’s contact form submission.
 If Akismet is enabled on the site, the IP address and user agent originally submitted with the comment are also synced, as they are stored in post meta.